chrisplatts01/kings2020/README.md

-# Kings2020 Theme
+# Kings2021 Theme

-The Wordpress theme for the Kings Ventures website (2020), based on the Timber Starter theme (a Twig-based theme based on the "\_s" theme).
+The Wordpress theme for the Kings Creatives website (2020/2021), based on the Timber Starter theme (a Twig-based theme based on the "\_s" theme).

 ## Installation [installation]